YuyueminAustin/YuyueminAustin.github.io/_pages/about.md

 I am quite interested in some Computer Science research topics, including
 <span style="color: green"> Artificial Intelligence of Things (AIoT),
-Ubiquitous Computing, Wireless Sensing, Real-world Perception, AI for Science and Healthcare </span>, etc.
+Ubiquitous Computing, Wireless Sensing, Real-world Perception and AI for Science and Healthcare</span>.

 During my undergraduate study, I have been working / have worked under the supervision of [Prof. Chenshu Wu](https://cswu.me) at HKU, and [Prof. Pingzhao Hu](https://phulab.org) at Western University, Canada.
-You can find more details about me by clicking the navigation link above.
+You can find more details about me by clicking the navigation links above.

 <span style="color: green">Please feel free to contact me </span> 👋
 if you have any questions or want to discuss some interesting topics!